-Data from the Kattegat and from Mecklenburg Bight are not shown because they are generally low and revealed that heavy cyanobacteria blooms did not occur.
+Kattegat data are not presented because they are generally low and indicated that heavy cyanobacteria blooms did not occur.
 Only at the end of July 2008, a bloom with peaks of up to 400 μ g/L occurred at the two Kattegat stations, but monthly and seasonal means were of course much lower.
-Monthly means of July 2001 and 2006 in Mecklenburg Bight reached almost 200 μ g/L but were still under the cyanobacteria bloom threshold which was suggested by Wasmund (1997) at 200 μ g/L. This threshold was exceeded only once (on 27.7.2006) in this area if only the open sea stations shown in Fig. 1 are considered.

 Because of the high variability, no clear trend is visible in most areas.
 A decrease in cyanobacteria biomass can be noticed in the Gulf of Riga and Arkona Basin.
 Trend analyses by Wasmund et al. (2011) with data from 1979 to 2005 revealed decreasing trends in summer cyanobacteria in the Bornholm Basin and Arkona Basin but not in the Eastern Gotland Basin.
-Decreasing trends in the Bornholm Basin cannot be seen on this shorter dataset, starting only 1991.
+However, on this shorter dataset, starting only 1991, no trend can be found in the Bornholm Basin, as the single high value from 1991 should not be overrated (Fig. 2h).

+Big differences between different areas may occur.
 For example, the cyanobacteria biomass was low in the Arkona Basin and Bornholm Basin in 2004 and 2005, but high in the Eastern Gotland Basin at the same time.
 Integration over all these areas would widely level out these differences.
 The basin-wide differences in bloom distribution are also known from satellite images (Öberg 2013).
 This stresses the importance to divide the Baltic Sea into sub-regions and to treat them separately.

-Although the satellite images give valuable information on the spatial differences in cyanobacteria abundances, also numerous discrepancies between satellite images and ship-based biomass data exist.
-For example, the high biomass in the Arkona Basin in 1998 and 2008 is not reflected in the number of days with cyanobacteria observed in the satellite images.
+Although the satellite images give valuable information on the spatial differences in cyanobacteria abundances, numerous discrepancies between satellite images and ship-based biomass data exist.
+For example, the high biomass in the Arkona Basin in 1998 and 2008 is not reflected in the number of days with cyanobacteria observed in the satellite images (Öberg 2014).
 Also at station Landsort Deep there is little systematic correlation between actual cyanobacteria biomass and satellite surface data, probably because of deep maxima of Aphanizomenon which cannot be adequately recorded by satellites.
 Satellites may detect the blooms only under rather specific weather conditions (clear sky) whereas ship-based measurements are not so selective.
-The comparisons above support the need to monitor actual biomass data and species composition to properly monitor the trends in cyanobacteria biomass in the Baltic Sea.

 As shown in Fig. 2, Aphanizomenon sp. is dominating in the northern regions of the Baltic Sea whereas Nodularia spumigena is mostly dominating in the southern Baltic Sea.
-The question is whether this reflects a north-south gradient or a coastal versus open sea gradient as most stations in the north are situated near the coast whereas those in the south are mainly remote of the coast.
-The genus Dolichospermum is of less importance.
+The question is whether this reflects (1) a north-south salinity gradient or (2) a coastal versus open sea gradient as most stations in the north are situated near the coast whereas those in the south are mainly remote of the coast.
+Aphanizomenon sp. seems to prefer lower salinity than Nodularia spumigena irrespective of the coasts.
+Dolichospermum is of less importance.